lumynou5/github-release-action/README.md

 ## Outputs
 The outputs include all the arguments of templates and the following items in addition.
+- `tag`
+  The name of the Git tag.
+- `major-tag`
+  The name of the Git tag of the major version.
 - `html-url`
   The URL to the page of the GitHub release.
 - `upload-url`